 You would think that bed bugs would not be able to live in Maine, but our bitter cold winters do nothing to phase these blood-eating pests.
 Bed bugs live almost exclusively with humans.
 That means that, when it gets well below zero outside, those tiny insects are as snug as a bug in a--um, bed.
 So, we need to be on our guard against the spread of these pests.
 Getting bed bugs can be a traumatic experience.
 It is best to stop infestations before they start.

-In what places have bed bugs been found?
+Where have bed bugs been found?

 There are two ways to look at this question.
 If you're wondering what businesses have been reported to have bed bugs, there are several ways you can go about finding this information.
 Bedbugreports.com and bedbugregistry.com are two resources that specifically track complaints filed by customers, but these sites are focused on places where people spend the night.